 If you start hearing squeaks or other odd sounds coming from your photo equipment, it is never a bad idea to have your camera repair shop check your equipment.
 Often if you start hearing squeaks, there might also be other things that need maintenance at the same time.
 On the Canon 'A' cameras for example, if the oil has dried out, it's likely that the cameras foam (light seals) have also deteriorated and needs to be replaced.

-If you're hearing squeaks and would like a repair quote from the KEH Camera Repair Center, click here or call 770-333-4210.
+If you're hearing squeaks and would like a repair quote from the KEH Camera Repair Center, click here

 - Sean McCreery